celia-brt/canva-reviews-analysis/README.md

 **Q3 — Which app versions generate the most complaints?**

 Version 2.335.1 peaks at 18.9% negative rate — a likely problematic release.
-Recent versions stabilise around 7-10%, suggesting incremental improvement but no full resolution.
+Recent versions stabilise around 7-10%.

 **Q4 — Is Canva actually listening?**

 Canva responds to 96.9% of negative reviews.
 However, 99.7% of those responses are identical automated messages.
 Only 43 out of 13,087 responses are personalised.
-High response rate does not equal high quality of care.

 ---